ShaunPrice/MacroRail/README.md

 Add the Maximum Speed in pulses per second.
 You'll know if it's set to high because the stepper will make a buzzing noise and won't move.
 Don't make it so quick that your camera flies off the macro rail.

+The Defaul Job Speed (%) sets the jog speed to the desired percentage of the maximum speed on start-up.
+The jog speed can be changed in the application main screen.

 Other setting are set up in the Pololu application for configuring the TIC.
 Make sure you use acceleration and de-acceleration values low enough that you won't be jerking the camera.

 **Note:** These setting are saved with the application.